mochi-hpc-experiments/margo-tutorial-exercises/README.md

 $ docker exec -it mt1 /bin/bash
 ```

+And you can `cd` into `/mochi-tutorial`, where we will place the code.

 We recommand that you open multiple shells while following these exercises,
-so that you can run a server and a client in different terminals, edit files
+so that you can build the code, run a server and run a client in different
-and build the code.
+terminals

 You can use the following commands to stop and restart the "mt1" container.